wizzdi/flexicore-boot/flexicore-boot/README.md

 ## What it does?

-FlexiCore Boot enables plugin loading support for your spring boot app it is built on [pf4j](https://pf4j.org/) and depends only on it.
+FlexiCore Boot enables plugins loading support for your spring boot app it is built on [pf4j](https://pf4j.org/) and depends only on it.

 FlexiCore allows full multi-layer dependency between Spring enabled plugins.
 ## How to use?